isovalent/ebpf-docs/docs/linux/syscall/BPF_OBJ_GET.md

 ## Usage

 A common use case for opening such a pin is to transfer a reference to a BPF object from one process to another.
-The [`BPF_OBJ_PIN`](BPF_OBJ_PIN.md) syscall command can be used to pin a BPF object to the BPF filesystem so another process can get a reference to it with this syscall command.
+The [`BPF_OBJ_PIN`](BPF_OBJ_PIN.md) syscall command can be used to pin a BPF object to the BPF file system so another process can get a reference to it with this syscall command.

 Please the the [pinning concept page](../concepts/pinning.md) for more details.